 The gift of sight can make a huge difference in people’s lives allowing them to live a full and rewarding life.

 Access to high quality low cost eye vision care.
-Distributed over 4,400,000 pairs of eyeglasses.
+Distributed over 8.7 million pairs of eyeglasses and generated US$1.8bn in Economic Impact.
 Eyeglasses dramatically improve productivity and quality of life for the poor, not only for the wearer but also for their families.
 Funded since 2010.